theOtherLuke/nordlynx-router/README.md

 https://support.nordvpn.com/hc/en-us/articles/20226600447633-How-to-log-in-to-NordVPN-on-Linux-devices-without-a-GUI

-This command will produce a url to get the key:
+Enter this command to produce a url to get the key:

 `$ nordvpn login`

 Copy the url and paste it into a browser.